-Customer: Department of Infrastructure and Transport and the Department for Environment and Water
+Customer: Department for Infrastructure and Transport and the Department for Environment and Water

 Contract: Design, construct, operate, maintain